perak/kitchen-site/files/getting_started.md

 The directory contains two files:

-- `plugin.js` is javascript code that is passed to node.js and executed.
+- `plugin.js` is javascript code that is passed to node.js and executed by the generator while building the app.
 It should create html and js that the generator will insert into the page.
 - `plugin.json` is a JSON file with plugin settings: here you can specify which meteor and mrt packages your plugin is using.

 You can use plugins in your application by adding a component into a page and setting the component type to the same name as plugin directory: